4 MINUTE READ

-As a lifestyle brand, TRUESTART® have always had aspirations to grow into all areas of life where healthy energy is required, whether it's at the gym or on a night out.
+As a lifestyle brand, TRUESTART® have always had aspirations to grow into all areas of life where healthy energy is required, whether it's at the gym, at the station or on a night out.
 Understanding this group of consumers is paramount, and our research has highlighted four demands that Millennials expect their food and drink brands to fulfil:

 - Consistency and innovation (which are vaguely opposing)

 - Health and indulgence (also traditionally conflicting requirements)

 - Control (over how they are going to feel, over what’s going into their body, over where their food and drink comes from, and even over how long things take)

 - Experience (there’s a reason why Instagram is so popular!)